-Council has planned a capital works programme of \$514 million excluding inflation over the next ten years.
+Council has planned a capital works programme of \$566 million over the next ten years.
+All project costs shown within this document are the full estimated projects cost, including inflation.

 This is a significant increase on prior LTPs.
-The majority of this investment is in core infrastructure renewals, like water and sewer pipes, roads and footpaths, and our landfill, and will help ensure Council can continue to maintain our levels of service.
+The majority of this investment is in core infrastructure renewals and upgrades, like water and sewer pipes, roads and footpaths, and our landfill, and will ensure Council can continue to maintain and improve our levels of service, based on its Activity Management Plans